Current version: 0.5

 “Reputation is known to be a ubiquitous, spontaneous, and highly efficient mechanism of social control in natural societies.
 It is a subject of study in social, management and technological sciences.
 Its influence ranges from competitive settings, like markets, to cooperative ones, like firms, organisations, institutions and communities.
 Furthermore, reputation acts on different levels of agency, individual and supra-individual.
 At the supra-individual level, it concerns groups, communities, collectives and abstract social entities (such as firms, corporations, organizations, countries, cultures and even civilizations).
 It affects phenomena of different scales, from everyday life to relationships between nations.
 Reputation is a fundamental instrument of social order, based upon distributed, spontaneous social control.”
 (Wikipedia)

 Twitter is a service built around brevity.
-Tweets, originally limited to 140 characters, are sent and received in a way that makes the service fast-paced.
+Tweets, limited in the number of characters they may contain, are sent and received in a way that makes the service fast-paced.
 Profiles on Twitter are similarly short, comprising little more than a tweet-sized overview, coupled with an avatar and hyperlink for more information.
 In this kind of environment, a prominent symbol such as a blue tick signalling that a user has undergone a verification process, can serve as a proxy for ‘importance’.

 Other social networks give users more space to indicate their accomplishments.
 LinkedIn, for example, is built upon reputation and emphasises professional networking.
 Although it has expanded in recent years, the core of a user’s LinkedIn profile is her job history and list of credentials.
 The latter are usually academic or professional in nature.
 As a result, a LinkedIn profile serves as a relatively-quick way to discover the background of a potential employee, freelancer, or business partner.